Stella0A/DA-Learning-path/groceries project.md

-# GROCERIES EXPLORATORY DATA ANALYST PROJECT
+# GROCERIES EXPLORATORY DATA ANALYSIS PROJECT
 # Context

 I got this groceries_dataset from Kaggle where I wanted to understand the customers purchasing habit; the items mostly purchased including the days and time of month the items are purchased.